 Christian Hogsbjerg is a historian who works for the Centre for African Studies at the University of Leeds.
 He is author of C.L.R.
-James in Imperial Britain (Duke University Press, 2014), co-author of Toussaint Louverture, editor of Toussaint Louverture: A Black Jacobin in the Age of Revolutions, James's 1934 play about the Haitian Revolution, and World Revolution 1917-1936, James's 1937 history of the Communist International and co-editor of The Black Jacobins Reader (Duke University Press, 2017).
+James in Imperial Britain (Duke University Press, 2014), co-author of Toussaint Louverture (Pluto, 2017) and editor of Toussaint Louverture: The Story of the Only Successful Slave Revolt in History, James's 1934 play about the Haitian Revolution, and World Revolution 1917-1936, James's 1937 history of the Communist International and co-editor of The Black Jacobins Reader (Duke University Press, 2017).

 An extract from Owen Hatherley’s The Chaplin Machine: A History of the Communist Avant-Garde, examining Soviet Russia’s improbable fascination with Hollywood’s stars.Read full article

 To celebrate the accomplishments and recognise the history and experiences of black people, we present a library of foundational texts, theory, anthologies and critical biographies that examine black identities.Read full article

 From 1791 to 1917 and looking to the work of Trotsky and C.L.R.
 James, Christian Høgsbjerg examines the Haitian Revolution, the only successful slave revolt in history, in light of the centenary of the Russian Revolution.Read full article

 Pluto have made the holiday shop simple, with our Pluto Recommends Gift Guide!
 Featuring all of our favourite Pluto books from 2017 now 50% off until 11th December!Read full article